Species Introduction

 ✓ Expert Tip

-Introduce new tank mates gradually to allow the Apistogramma Pnduro to establish their territory without feeling threatened.
+Introduce new tank mates gradually, allowing the Pnduro to establish their territory first.

 Q: How do I properly acclimatise Apistogramma Pnduro to my aquarium?

-Acclimatisation is vital for reducing stress in new fish.
-Begin by floating the sealed bag containing the Apistogramma Pnduro in your aquarium for about 15-20 minutes to equalise the temperature.
-Next, gradually add small amounts of aquarium water into the bag over the next hour.
-This slow introduction of water helps the fish adjust to the new water chemistry.
-Finally, gently release the fish into the aquarium, avoiding adding bag water to your tank.
+Acclimatising Apistogramma Pnduro is essential to reduce stress.
+Begin by floating the sealed bag in the aquarium for about 15 minutes to equalise the temperature.
+Next, open the bag and gradually add small amounts of aquarium water to the bag over 30-60 minutes.
+This process helps them adjust to the water parameters of their new home.
+Finally, gently net the fish into the tank, avoiding adding the bag water, which may contain harmful substances.

 ✓ Expert Tip